hashmi3/PageRank-MPI/README.md

 ## Page Rank using OpenMPI
 Implemented [Page rank](https://en.wikipedia.org/wiki/PageRank) algorithm over a compute cluster in a distributed manner.
 The work is distributed among `P` processes.
 For simplicity, every process will read the entire input graph and create its own graph data structure.
 Used **edge decomposition** strategy to distribute the work among the processes.

-Undirected graph to imitate page redirection links is generated using [PaRMAT](https://github.com/farkhor/PaRMAT).
+Generated directed graph to imitate page redirection links is generated using [PaRMAT](https://github.com/farkhor/PaRMAT).
+Generated un-directed graph to [count number of triangles](https://cs.stanford.edu/~rishig/courses/ref/l1.pdf) within graph.

 The PageRank pseudocode is: